-At the outset, I must make clear that though this paper is concerned with 'theoryreduction' in science, I take this term to not necessarily (or even standardly) refer to entire theories, but theory fragments-i.e., any parts of scientific theories.
+At the outset, I must make clear that though this paper is concerned with 'theory-reduction' in science, I take this term to not necessarily (or even standardly) refer to entire theories, but theory fragments-i.e., any parts of scientific theories.
 Additionally, the theories being referred to are ones that are, were, or will be accepted by mainstream science at some point as being correct (i.e., as providing the best descriptions of the phenomena) in their domains of applicability.
-The reduction, however, need not (and
+The reduction, however, need not (and typically will not) hold at a time when both theories involved are considered correct (e.g.,

-$^{^2}$ The vagueness introduced by the "in principle" aspect of this definition is due to our inability in practice of actually going through and obtaining all of the results of the new theory in the old domain (due, e.g., to lack of computing power).
+2 The vagueness introduced by the "in principle" aspect of this definition is due to our inability in practice of actually going through and obtaining all of the results of the new theory in the old domain (due, e.g., to lack of computing power).
 Instead, the point is that we obtain enough 'linkages' (which I define below as 'correspondence relations') between the two theories that we believe they approximately share the same results in this domain.

-typically will not) hold at a time when both theories involved are considered correct (e.g., the earlier, or less-fundamental theory may have been demoted to just approximately correct, within its domain, at the time when the reduction holds).
+the earlier, or less-fundamental theory may have been demoted to just approximately correct, within its domain, at the time when the reduction holds).
 I ask the reader to please keep these qualifications in mind throughout.